Skip to content

 MED-ELTeam Leader, Communications Infrastructure

-• Responsible for global VoIP, video conferencing, and mobile device management — making sure 2,000+ people across 14 countries could talk to each other reliably.
+• Responsible for global VoIP, video conferencing, and mobile device management, making sure 2,000+ people across 14 countries could talk to each other reliably.

 2010 – 2016

-// arsenal
+// toolkit

 IT TransformationAt MED-EL, I took a fragmented IT landscape spread across 14 countries and turned it into something coherent.
-Cloud migration, architecture cleanup, technical debt reduction — but the hardest part was always getting 30+ sites to agree on how things should work.
+Cloud migration, architecture cleanup, technical debt reduction.
+But the hardest part was always getting 30+ sites to agree on how things should work.

 // credentials

 University of LiverpoolMSc Information Systems Management (2017–2019).
-Studied how leadership shapes an organization's ability to innovate with technology — a question I kept running into at work and wanted to understand properly.
+Studied how leadership shapes an organization’s ability to innovate with technology, a question I kept running into at work and wanted to understand properly.

 // signal